Hi, I’m Mia Aur.

 During my studies I was struck by a quote from Mother Theresa in which she said, “What can you do to promote world peace?
 Go home and love your family”.

-I realized that I have an opportunity to greatly impact communities by focusing care on individuals.
+I realized that I have an opportunity to greatly impact community wellness by focusing providing care to individuals.
 As a result, I went on to pursue a Masters of Arts in Counseling from Southwestern College in Santa Fe, NM.

 I have since held a mental health license in the state of New Mexico since 2011.